uzkent/EfficientObjectDetection/README.md

 label_idx x_center y_center width height
 ```

 Finally, we should enter the directories of the folders created in this section into the *constants.py* file.
+Your hierarchy of folders should follow a format similar to the one below.

 ```
 ├── ./data/your_dataset/